||Lower Columbia Sturgeon Management

 Manage the Lower Columbia River white sturgeon population with conservation and fishery management objectives that are consistent with a healthy population.

-Lower Columbia Sturgeon Conservation Policies:
+Lower Columbia Sturgeon Conservation Objectives:

 - Provide recruitment and regulatory protection to increase the abundance of the spawning population.